FIVE MOST SURPRISING FINDS

 The Visible Consumption Problem

-Their findings were unambiguous:
+Their findings were unambiguous.

-The researchers proposed an uncomfortable explanation: in poorer communities, people have more reason to show their status through what they buy.
-If your neighborhood’s median income is $35,000 and you earn $75,000, you do not show your wealth with an invisible investment portfolio — you show it with the car, the clothes, and the accessories that everyone sees.
+The researchers proposed an uncomfortable explanation.
+In poorer communities, people have more reason to show their status through what they buy.
+If your neighborhood’s median income is $35,000 and you earn $75,000, you do not show your wealth with an invisible investment portfolio.
+You show it with the car, the clothes, and the accessories that everyone sees.

 The tragedy is not the purchase of expensive things.
-The tragedy is that buying expensive things replaces building real wealth: real estate, stocks, business ownership, and the compound interest that grows savings over a lifetime.
+The tragedy is that buying expensive things replaces building real wealth — real estate, stocks, business ownership, and the compound interest that grows savings over a lifetime.

 “The habit of looking at wealth not as a tool for building more wealth, but as a badge to display — that habit is the most expensive inheritance a community can pass to its children.”